Q1: For watershed allocations that are approved and funded by the BWSR Board, when can work begin under those grants?

 - Lake and watershed information (at minimum, include lake morphology and depth, summary of water quality information, and the assessment of aquatic invasive species);

-- Description of internal load vs. external load reductions;
+- Description of internal load vs. external load nutrient reductions;

-- History of projects completed in the watershed, as well as other in-lake treatments if applicable;
+- History of projects completed in the watershed, as well as other in-lake activities if applicable;

 Q9: Is carp removal to improve water quality an eligible activity?

-- Methods to estimate adult and juvenile carp populations;
+- Methods used to estimate adult and juvenile carp populations;

-- Description of the interconnectedness of waterbodies (lakes, ponds, streams, wetlands, etc.);
+- Description of the known interconnectedness of waterbodies (lakes, ponds, streams, wetlands, etc.);

-- Proposed actions to limit recruitment and movement
+- Proposed actions to limit recruitment and movement; and

 - Proposed actions to reduce adult carp populations.